VG vs PG in E-Liquid - The Definitive Guide

 This is because VG is 20% more dense than PG, meaning that a tank using 100% VG liquid will produce 20% more vapour than a 100% PG liquid.
 This is a theoretical scenario I made up to prove a point, please do not vape 100% PG liquids...
 On the other hand, a liquid with a balanced VG/PG ratio (Such as our 50/50's from earlier) aim to provide a greater throat hit without needing more nicotine.
 Since PG is also much less dense than VG it also thins the liquid, allowing tanks to use much more compact and complex geometry for their coils.

-It is for this reason that you do not often see pod mods which suggest using high VG liquids, except when using a particular coil or a separate style of pod entirely (Such as the Smok RPM40).
+It is for this reason that you do not often see pod kits which suggest using high VG liquids, except when using particular coils or a separate style of pod entirely (Such as the Smok Fetch Pro).
 The applications of these characteristics are the backbone of e-liquid research and development.

-For smaller kits, 50/50 liquids are recommended as these kits are not able to achieve the necessary power output to produce the throat hit desired by the customer.
+For smaller kits, such as starter kits and pod kits, 50/50 liquids are recommended as these vape kits are generally not able to achieve the necessary power output to produce the throat hit desired by the customer.
 Many of the smaller kits such as the PockeX explicitly state that they are for use with 50/50 liquids only, as the coils have been developed specifically for use with liquids at a particular viscosity.

 Important note: High VG Liquids are considered any liquids which contain a ratio greater than 1:1 VG:PG.
 Round numbers are generally used, a 60/40 liquid may not be considered high VG as this ratio can still work well in small systems and pods.

-Larger kits (And some pod systems) which come with tanks such as the VooPoo Drag 2, or the Geekvape Aegis Legend, have been designed to accommodate much thicker liquids by widening the juice inlets, using a lot more cotton and implementing new ideas into their kits.
+Larger sub ohm kits, and some pod kits which come with tanks such as the Voopoo Drag 3, or the Smok Scar-18, have been designed to accommodate much thicker liquids by widening the juice inlets, using a lot more cotton and implementing new ideas into their kits.
 The most recent of which that has really taken a hold of the sub-ohm market being mesh coils.

 Many tanks which accept high VG liquids will also happily accept 50/50 liquids, but be prepared for a much stronger throat hit as well as potentially reduced coil life and leaks since the 50/50 liquids are much thinner than high VG liquids and therefore can run off the coil and into the air inlet, especially after a vaping session when the system is warm.